 - Spa Treatments

 - Disabled Access

 - Guest Lounge

 There are 3 self-contained apartments spread over 2 buildings: Danae, Kyriakos and Kynthia, each sleeping 2-4 people.

-We stayed in Kynthia, a first-floor apartment approached up a steep flight of outside steps.
-The main space is a big open-plan bedroom with a four-poster bed and an elegant Art Nouveaux wood-burning stove, a lounge with a wicker sofa and two armchairs, and a built-in kitchen.
-Expect ochre walls, cream linen curtains and a stone tile floor.
-The bathroom combines polished concrete with an old-fashioned bathtub, a magnificent grey marble washbasin with brass taps, and lovely Korres toiletries.
-There’s an additional small bedroom with bunk beds and an ensuite shower, making this ideal for a couple with two children.
-Kynthia’s secluded pool lies a short stroll through the garden, and has a stone patio which doubles as a living area with a big table and seating.
+Kynthia is a first-floor apartment approached up a steep flight of outside steps.
+The main space is a big, open-plan bedroom/lounge with a four-poster bed, a wicker sofa, 2 armchairs, and a built-in kitchen.
+There’s an additional small bedroom with bunk beds and an ensuite shower room, making this ideal for a couple with two children.
+Kynthia’s secluded pool lies a short stroll through the garden, and has a stone patio which doubles as a living area.

 - Barbecue (on request)

 - Cots Available

 Each apartment has an open-plan kitchen equipped with a cooker (oven, grill and gas hob), fridge, kettle and filter coffee maker, and a juicer for the fresh oranges.
 For sitting down to eat, each has a big wooden table indoors, and an even bigger table in the shade by your pool, where you can dine by candlelight; Kynthia's pool area has a fridge, kitchenette and toilet, too, as it’s a short walk from the apartment itself.
 If you don’t feel like cooking, you can order meals to be delivered.